Prisons in the Republic of Ireland: Active prisons

+Future

+As of 2025, the Irish Prison Service was embarking on a large-scale prison reform plan.
+This is proposed to include the construction of several hundred new prison spaces by 2031.
+According to a statement by the Minister of Justice, Jim O'Callaghan, in November 2025, the prison service is planning on possibly constructing new prisons in Cork and Dublin.
+From 2026-2030, a €527 million capital investment is to be made out to the Irish Prison Service, with €495 million allocated for "capital works to build 1,595 prison spaces by 2031".
+These works are projected to include a new prison in Cork (or at an expansion of the existing Cork Prison), a new block at Wheatfield Prison, and extensions to Castlerea, Midlands, Mountjoy, Portlaoise, Limerick and the Dóchas Centre.
+In November 2025, the minister reportedly stated that a "master plan for the Thornton site will be developed in 2026".

 Minors

 Formerly, children in Ireland (North and South) were detained in Industrial Schools or Reformatory Schools.
 Currently, within the Republic of Ireland, they are detained in institutions called Children Detention Schools.
 These detention schools are managed by the Irish Youth Justice Service.
 There are four facilities for the detention of "children", defined as boys under the age of 17 and girls under the age of 18: